hyperledger-archives/grid-rfcs/0000-product.md

 * The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
 * The owner in the product must match the organization that the agent belongs to, otherwise the transaction is invalid.
-* The agent must have the permission “can_delete_product” for the organization, otherwise the transaction is invalid.
+* The agent must have the permission “can_delete_product” for the organization otherwise the transaction is invalid.

 The inputs for ProductDeleteAction must include:

-* Address of the Agent submitting the transaction Address of the Organization
+* Address of the Agent submitting the transaction
-* the Product is being deleted for Address of the Product to be deleted
+* Address of the Organization the Product is being deleted for Address of the Product to be deleted

 The outputs for ProductUpdateAction must include: